gargmegham/ServcyLanding/content/blogs/5-ways-to-stay-productive-and-organized-as-a-freelancer.md

 description: "The life of a freelancer can be a bit of a balancing act.
 On one hand, you have the freedom to work from anywhere and set your own hours.
 On the other hand, you have to be highly organized and self-motivated to get the job done."
 ---

+# 5 Ways to Stay Productive and Organized as a Freelancer

+The life of a freelancer can be a bit of a balancing act.
+On one hand, you have the freedom to work from anywhere and set your own hours.
+On the other hand, you have to be highly organized and self-motivated to get the job done.

 If you're feeling a bit scattered and unproductive, here are five ways to get back on track:

 1. Set a regular schedule